How do I sell my business?

 b) Share Sale

-The legal and accounting work on a share sale is generally greater than when selling goodwill, assets & stock.
 This means that all assets and liabilities transfer to the purchaser, without limit.
 The new shareholders become responsible and accountable for all liabilities whether caused out of naivety or malice.
-The purchaser thus needs to be protected from the past trading history of the previous owners.
+The purchaser thus needs to be protected from the past trading history of the previous owners and therefore the legal and accounting work on a share sale is generally greater than when selling goodwill, assets & stock.
 Warranties and indemnities go some way towards affording protection, but this inevitably means that the need for due diligence and detailed documentation is greater.

-In either type of sale, employees have the choice to stay with the business.
+What about the employees?
+In either type of sale, employees have the right to stay with the business.
 In a share sale, however nothing changes for them.
 In a goodwill, asset & stock sale, they transfer to the new owner under TUPE (Transfer of Undertakings and Protection of Employment legislation).
-This means that rights acquired by employees under the previous ownership, transfer automatically, to the new owner.
+This means that rights acquired by employees under the previous ownership transfer, automatically, to the new owner.
 Further considerations regarding employees are given below.

 What am I selling?